-The Tutoring Center offers writing, math and science tutorials free of charge to all COM students.
-The Tutoring Center also provides computers, reference materials, hand-outs and a quiet workspace.
-It is open six days a week during the fall and spring semesters.
+The Tutoring Center offers writing, math and science tutorials free of charge to all COM students, as well as a computer lab with free printing and a quiet work environment.
+The Tutoring Center is open six days a week during the fall and spring semesters.
 Hours during the fall and spring are Monday - Thursday, 8 a.m. - 8 p.m., Friday, 8 a.m. - noon, and Saturday, 9 a.m. - 1 p.m.
-Hours for the spring mini and summer will vary.
+Hours for the spring mini and summer will vary depending on course offerings and tutor availability.